Stratford–Okahukura line: Original construction

 The line from Stratford to Whangamōmona (of about 48 mi) was authorised by the Railways Authorisation Act, 1900 The Hon William Hall-Jones turned the first sod of the Stratford-Okahukura Railway at Stratford on 28 March 1901.

 Okahukura, south of Ongarue, was to be the junction point with the North Island Main Trunk Line.
 Construction took nearly 32 years, and the western part, from Stratford, was operated as the Toko Branch from 9 August 1902.
 The SOL was nearly complete before the onset of the Great Depression, so work was not halted, unlike on many public works projects such as the East Coast Main Trunk Railway beyond Taneatua.

 The section from Okahukura to Matiere was officially opened on Tuesday 23 May 1922, although the bridges to the west of Tuhua were temporary rather than the final and stronger structures.
 At the opening ceremony, the Minister for Public Works, the Hon Gordon Coates (subsequently Prime Minister, 1925-1928) said the cost of building that segment of the line was £33,000 per mile.
-At the same time, a separate report indicates that the track had been laid from Stratford for 47 mi up to Tahora, leaving a 31 mi gap between Tahora and Matiere.
+At the same time, a separate report indicates that the track had been laid from Stratford for 47 mi up to Tahora, leaving a 31 mi gap between Tahora and Matiere. Ōhura had passenger and goods trains run by PWD from 18 December 1926, when the Public Works Minister, K J Williams, officially opened the line from Okahukura.

 The Mayor of Stratford celebrated the piercing of the last tunnel (52.5 ch No.4 Mangatiti) on 2 August 1932 and, on 7 November 1932, the last spike was driven at Heao by the Prime Minister, the Right Hon.
 George Forbes, with Rt.
 Hon.
 Gordon Coates driving the first train.
+He said the line had cost £2.9m and had 265,000 sleepers.
 Goods traffic started on 12 December 1932, though the SOL was not handed over by the Public Works Department to the New Zealand Railways Department until 3 September 1933.